Divorcing At Different Life Stages

 Borrowing against your retirement funds may be most advised when you are in a lower tax bracket at the time you incur a penalty.
 If you are now single at the time of this penalty, your tax implications can change.
 You could owe taxes on retirement accounts if they are transferred between you and your former spouse.
 This firm maintains close, dependable relationships with financial professionals to structure your divorce decree so that you incur the least disadvantageous consequences.
 But we always recommend you speak with your financial advisor, CPA or tax attorney to ensure that every step you take, or plan to take, will meet the goal of reducing your penalty.

-Want some tips to move through Gray Divorce?
+Want some tips to move through this challenge?

 If you’re both over 50, and you’re divorcing, you belong to the “gray divorce” population.
 We realize this is an irony for some readers, much like a 36 year old “geriatric pregnancy.”
 The gray divorce is becoming more common in part because so many people are living longer, staying healthier, and many people in the gray divorce population are afforded more options than their predecessors.
 The divorce itself doesn’t change in the legal sense, but there are three divorces: